Amaze yourself with breathtaking birds-eye views at one of Australia’s best paragliding locations.

-This is a popular location for paragliding, whether in tandem or by oneself, where you get ocean and sprawling landscape.
+Stanwell Park on New South Wales’ south coast is a popular location for paragliding – whether in tandem or by oneself – where you get ocean and sprawling landscape views.
 Below your feet, you can see and hear the crashing waves and maybe catch a glimpse of a car between the thick forest below.
-If you are an experienced paragliding pilot, or if you are capital N for Novice, you are cautioned to not land in the sea!
+If you are an experienced paragliding pilot, or if you’re a novice, you are cautioned to not land in the sea!
 You will need to be a member of the Stanwell Park Hang Gliding and Paragliding Club in order to fly here.

-About 3-and-a-half hours inland from Melbourne is the town of Bright, hidden among sprawling mountains and dense forest.
-The wind can get quite uplifting here, which, as you see above, can take you up, up, up and away.
-Recent tandem flyers have noted that if you suffer from motion sickness, you should take a tablet before flying to get a non-queasy experience (could you imagine up-chucking mid air?).
+About three-and-a-half hours inland from Melbourne is the town of Bright, hidden among sprawling mountains and dense forest.
+The wind can get quite uplifting here, which, can take you up and away.
+Recent tandem flyers have noted that if you suffer from motion sickness, you should take a tablet before flying to get a non-queasy experience.
 For experienced pilots, check out North Eastern Victoria Hang Gliding Club to apply for membership.

-For $200, the team at Rainbow Paragliding will take you way up in tandem with the eagles above Rainbow Beach, 180km north of sunny Brisbane.
+For $200, the team at Rainbow Paragliding will take you way up in tandem with the eagles above Rainbow Beach, 180-kilometres north of sunny Brisbane.
 Get a birds-eye view of the southern peninsula of Fraser Island, then treat yourself to a refreshing swim in the pristine waters.
-For experienced professionals, join up with Sunshine Coast Hang Gliding Club for your own personal flying (strict conditions apply).
+For experienced professionals, join up with Sunshine Coast Sports Aviators for your own personal flying (strict conditions apply).

-Manilla is a town far north of Sydney, 50km north of Tamworth to be precise.
-It is laden with unimposing mountain ranges, valleys and flora’n’fauna spread out along the sweeping plain.
+Manilla is a town found in the far north of New South Wales, 50-kilometres north of Tamworth to be precise.
+It is laden with unimposing mountain ranges and valleys with an array of flora and fauna spread out along the sweeping plain.
 Feel small again by flying tandem, or by training yourself at Manilla’s very own training company.
 For those who have experience, head over to Fly Manilla and follow the links.

 On one side you have a never-ending sea, while suburbia stretches out on the other.
 Below is the sound of crashing waves and the sight of a perfectly-jagged edge of the world.
 There’s nothing holding you back except your own volition.
 And, of course, inclement weather.
 Here you can fly in tandem or go off on your own if you’re experienced.
 Head over to Paragliding Victoria for more details.

 Let’s face it, Australia will forever be known as the land of stretching coastlines and spectacular beaches, and here’s one for paragliding.
-Western Australia’s Paragliding Academy is the most notable host of paragliding in Western Australia and will not only give you tandem flights, but also will teach you all there is to know about paragliding, including looking after and repairing your equipment.
-For experienced pilots who just want to take to the skies, I’d chat with these guys.
+Western Australia’s Paragliding Academy is the most notable host of paragliding in Western Australia and will not only give you tandem flights, but will also teach you all there is to know about paragliding, including looking after and repairing your equipment.

-Tasmania has long been the mystery place of Oz, but thanks to the internet finally making it down South, we’re starting to learn all things Tasi.
-The Tasmanian Hang Gliding & Paragliding Association offers some of the most Bucket-List worthy flights we’ve ever seen, you can find their contact information here.
+Tasmania has long been the mystery destination of Australia, but little did you know that it is also one of the best places to paraglide in Australia.
+The Tasmanian Hang Gliding & Paragliding Association offers some of the most bucket-list worthy flights we’ve ever seen, you can find their contact information here.
 Where better to paraglide than off the edge of Mt Wellington, overlooking the city of Hobart.